 These questions may take a bit of thought, and you may remember a time that wasn’t significant at first, but continue to think about different times you thought like this.
 It may take time to find the first time and the actual root of the problem, but once you start asking yourself these questions, you will start to be more aware not only of how often you think this way, but also how it negatively affects your life.
 When you find the root of the problem, you can decide the best path to fixing it.
 This is easily the most ambiguous step, but also one of the most important, without finding and fixing the root of the problem, you will be fighting an uphill battle against negative thoughts.

 Every person has negative thoughts, but once you allow yourself to succumb to these thoughts, you give away your power.
 Choosing to fight through your negative thoughts and self-doubt can change how you think on a daily basis.
 Bringing a change in your mindset from ‘I can’t’ to ‘how can I’ or ‘I will’ will not only bring happiness, but it will also help you to grow, or scale your business, and take more risks leading to greater reward.
-Remember the thing that limits you the most, is your own mind.Opinions expressed here by Contributors are their own.
+Remember the thing that limits you the most, is your own mind.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.